joshuawise610/PythonColour/README.md

 shade - A list specifing the brightness of each line of text.

 end - Decides if the text should be printed as one long line or should be split up into individual lines.
+## inputcolour(text, prompt_fore_col=None, prompt_back_col=None, prompt_shade=None, input_fore_col=None, input_back_col=None, input_shade=None)
-* inputcolour - Creates an input prompt for users which features different styling options for the user prompt and the text being entered by the user.
+Creates an input prompt for users which features different styling options for the user prompt and the text being entered by the user.

+text - A string to act as the prompt for the user.

+prompt_fore_col=None - A string containing a colour to use as the font colour for the prompt.

+prompt_back_col=None - A string containing a colour to use as the background colour for the prompt.

+prompt_shade=None - A string determining if the light or dark colour should be used for the prompt.

+input_fore_col=None - A string containing a colour to use as the font colour for the user entered text.

+input_back_col=None - A string containing a colour to use as the background colour for the user entered text.

+input_shade=None - A string determining if the light or dark colour should be used for the user entered text.

+## testcolour(use_string=None)
-* testcolour - Print a sting using each foreground colour and each brightness level on a black background apart from black text being printed on a white background.
+Print a sting using each foreground colour and each brightness level on a black background apart from black text being printed on a white background.

+use_string=None - A string which contains the text to use to test that colour is working correctly.

 Note: By default white text is shown on a black background using the normal shade.